-- examine preferences for centralisation, the most important attributes of services that affect these preferences, and how these preferences vary between patients, the public, and professionals; - identify factors influencing development, implementation, and sustainability of centralisations of specialist cancer surgery; - analyse the impact of changes on staff skill mix, patient choice, patient experience, and continuity of care; - analyse the impact of changes on patient outcomes and processes of care; - analyse the relationship between processes of care and outcomes; - analyse incremental cost and cost-effectiveness of the changes; - present lessons on centralising specialist cancer surgery services that might be applied in future centralisations of specialist cancer services and other specialist settings.
+- examine preferences for centralisation, the most important attributes of services that affect these preferences, and how these preferences vary between patients, the public, and professionals; - identify factors influencing development, implementation, and sustainability of centralisations of specialist cancer surgery; - analyse the impact of changes on staff skill mix, patient choice, patient experience, and continuity of care; - analyse the impact of changes on patient outcomes and processes of care in London Cancer; - analyse the relationship between processes of care and outcomes in London Cancer; - analyse incremental cost and cost-effectiveness of the changes in London Cancer;

+present lessons on centralising specialist cancer surgery services that might be applied in future centralisations of specialist cancer services and other specialist settings.

-To address these objectives we will conduct a mixed method evaluation of the processes, impact, and costs of the centralisations of specialist surgical pathways for four cancers by London Cancer and Greater Manchester Cancer, using a controlled before and after design and parallel qualitative study of implementation processes.
-The four surgical pathways (prostate, bladder, renal, and oesophago-gastric) have been selected because they are being centralised in both areas, permitting analysis of how such changes occur in different contexts.
+To address these objectives we will conduct a mixed methods evaluation of the processes, impact, and costs of the centralisations of specialist surgical pathways for four cancers in London Cancer, using a controlled before and after design and parallel qualitative study of implementation processes.
+The study in Greater Manchester will focus only on the qualitative elements.
+The four surgical pathways (prostate, bladder, renal, and OG) have been selected because they are being centralised in both areas, permitting analysis of how such changes occur in different contexts.
 There is also potential to analyse different scales of change, as the 4 pathways vary in relation to the extent of centralisation of specialist cancer surgery centres planned, as follows:

-- High: Renal (London Cancer) 9 to 1 - Medium: Prostate and bladder (London Cancer) 4 to 1 - Medium: OG (Greater Manchester Cancer) 3 to 1 - Low: OG (London Cancer) 3 to 2
+- Renal (London Cancer) 9 to 1

+- Prostate and bladder (London Cancer) 4 to 1

+- OG (Greater Manchester Cancer) 3 to 1

+- OG (London Cancer) 3 to 2